SuperOfficeDocs/superoffice-docs/docs/video-meeting/configure-video-meetings.md

 ---
+title: Configure
-title: configure_video_meetings
+uid: configure_video_meetings
 description: How to configure video meetings in SuperOffice
 author: {github-id}
 keywords:
 so.topic: howto
-so.envir: cloud               # cloud or onsite
+so.envir: cloud
-so.client: online             # online, web, win, pocket, or mobile
+so.client: online
 ---

 # How to configure video meetings in SuperOffice